“To empower the disabled community to increase daily physical activity and influence them

 People with disabilities are often at risk for nutritional problems for a variety of reasons, including:

-- Eating or feeding problems or special needs
+- Special eating needs or feeding problems

 - Unbalanced or inappropriate diets

 Love , Believe in , Free , Push , Be Confident in ,Yourself